cspannos/decentralized-notary/submission.md

 ## Project Team
 * Chris Spannos: Chris has 20 years experience in news media production as an editor, journalist, web developer, and project manager.
-He has worked across radio and video broadcast media as well as print and digital.
+He has worked with international and interdisciplinary teams across radio and video broadcast media as well as print and digital.
 In January 2019, ConsenSys Developer Academy awarded Chris certification as a full stack Ethereum blockchain engineer.
 In May 2018, the Ethereum Foundation awarded Chris a grant to help onboard developers to work on layer one and layer two scaling solutions (scaling.today).
 * Email: spannos@gmail.com
 * OK to contact about future hackathons